 This ski resort has something for everyone.
 Beginners and intermediates will love the fun terrain and if you’re staying in the Mountain Village there are several ski-in ski-out hotels making it super convenient and easy for families.
 But it’s the advanced skiers that will really experience the specialness of this resort – the chutes, bowls and steeps will challenge even the most expert of skiers in a way that very few resorts are capable of.
 Don’t forget your back-pack for carrying skis because some of the hikes to the higher peaks are so gnarly you will want both hands free.
 It’s not for the faint hearted but the reward is sweet.
 Not only will you have some of the best runs of your life, you’ll get to watch some incredible skiers who all flock to the resort for the extreme terrain, and seem to bound down the runs with effortless grace.
 If you manage to avoid a face plant on the way down treat yourself at one of the many lively apres options in the village before heading down to town for a delicious dinner.
 But try not to get overexcited in one of the great bars, because hiking at 13,000ft (4000m) with sheer cliff drops either side while sporting a hangover is not fun and definitely not recommended.

-Accommodation options at Telluride are generally split between smaller, more boutique lodges in the town and larger, full-service hotels in the Mountain Village.
-Although the hotels in town are a relatively close walk to the lifts, if being close to the slopes is important then you probably want to be in the village.
+Accommodation options at Telluride are generally split between smaller, more boutique lodges in the town and larger, full-service hotels in the Mountain Village, along with a wide selection of condo properties and luxurious private homes.
+Although the hotels in town are a relatively close walk to the lifts, if being close to the slopes is important then you probably want to be in the resort village.
 There are some great ski-in ski-out options up there, and the village also has a few restaurants, shops and bars (mainly for apres).
 The best evening scene, however, is in the village so if you want to be in the heart of it all and among the quaint historic center then you should stay in town.
 Fortunately, the free town gondola is quick and easy so regardless of what option you choose, the other one is never far away.Search Hotels and Deals Get your

 Scout Field Guide >